 Defeating the rabid frat midget must have been enough as she moves in behind the man and pushes the wheelchair across the street to the beach.

 I see the shadow of the midget round the corner of the mall and I sprint off to return his relic.

 “Hey!, I’ve got your frat paddle!”

-He quickens his step but my stride outpaces him and soon I am on one knew in front of him, eye to eye.
+He quickens his step but my stride outpaces him and soon I am on one knee in front of him, eye to eye.

-“What the fuck was that about?’
-I smear a bit of my own blood on my hands and hold it before his face.
+“What the fuck was that about?’ as I smear a bit of my own blood onto my hands and hold it before his face.

 “I thought you were messing with my friend.” his eyes shifted right, his tell plain as day.

 So, I gave his paddle back and left him with a warning.

 When asked why I wasn’t going to call the Cops, my answer scared him more than I expected.

 “I’m not calling the Cops, I’m telling the community all about wheelchair blowjobs and frat paddles in the ammonia isles of shadow island, you guys have WAY too much free time after midnight and the neighborhood gonna hear about it.”